Phossy jaw: Asia

-Mechanism of action of white phosphorus
+Mechanism of action

 In phossy jaw patients, the forensic evidence suggested the conversion of white phosphorus to potent amino bisphosphonates by natural chemical reactions in the human body.
 White phosphorus has a simple chemistry; when combined with H_{2}O and molecules from respiration and some amino acids such as lysine, bisphosphonates result.

 Links to bisphosphonates

 A related condition, medication related osteonecrosis of the jaw (MRONJ), has been described as a side-effect of amino-bisphosphonates, a class of phosphorus-based drugs that inhibit bone resorption and are used widely for treating osteoporosis, bone disease in cancer and some other conditions.
 BON, sometimes called "bis-phossy jaw", is primarily associated with the use of intravenous bisphosphonates in the treatment of cancer.
 The percentage incidence of BON from this use is approximately 1000 times higher than the incidence of BON caused by the use of oral bisphosphonates.